Dates: January 21 – 28, 2024 and

 - Emphasis is placed on providing high end logistics, staff, equipment and services to a small team of climbers

-- Accommodation in Tlachichuca, Mexico in quaint lodge
+- Accommodations in Tlachichuca, Mexico and at Iztaccihuatl in quaint lodges

-Join us for a climb of this beautiful and accessible mountain in the heart of Mexico.
+Join us for a climb of this beautiful and accessible mountains in the heart of Mexico.
 First climbed in 1848, Orizaba is the 3rd highest mountain in North America and an excellent experience for the aspiring mountaineer.
-Standing 18,880 feet above the Gulf of Mexico to the east, Orizaba is an excellent challenge for those who have had some experience with mountaineering and are looking to test themselves at high altitude.
-Orizaba is the perfect next step on the road to peaks such as Elbrus and Aconcagua and has served as the choice for mountaineers as the first big mountain glacier climb.
+Iztaccihuatl serves as the perfect acclimatization peak, as well as a standalone climb of a 17,340 ft. mountain.
+Standing 18,491 feet above the Gulf of Mexico to the east, Pico de Orizaba is an excellent challenge for those who have had some experience with mountaineering and are looking to test themselves at high altitude.
+Orizaba is a great next step on the road to peaks such as Elbrus and Aconcagua and has served as the choice for mountaineers as the first big mountain glacier climb.